 Despite Singapore’s maturing working population, employers are warned to not neglect the emerging millennial workforce.

-The younger generation of workers have different ambitions in the office and their careers like:
+The younger generation of workers has different ambitions in the office and their careers like:

-- Interest in frequent feedback on their performance
+- Interested in frequent feedback on their performance

 - Preference for experimentation and exploration